-I’ve been meaning to write this experience down for while now.
-As I’ve blogged about several times I lost my brother in November, 2011.
-When Jon-Marc was diagnosed with cancer I started planning a trip to Scotland with Sean to spend Christmas with Jon-Marc and the rest of the family.
-At the time both of our passports needed renewed.
+I’ve meant to write this experience down for a while now.
+As I’ve blogged about several times, I lost my brother in November, 2011.
+When Jon-Marc received his cancer diagnosis, I started planning a trip to Scotland with Sean to spend Christmas with Jon-Marc and the rest of the family.
+At the time, both of our passports needed to be renewed.

-I’m a British citizen so I needed to renew my British passport.
-The photographs for British passports require different dimensions than American and that proved to be a complication.
-I won’t go into details but several attempts to get photographs didn’t work out for various reasons.
+I’m a British citizen, so I needed to renew my British passport.
+The photographs for British passports require different dimensions than American, and that proved to be a complication.
+I won’t go into details, but several attempts to get photographs didn’t work out for various reasons.
 Sean was getting his photograph taken at the same time for an American passport but with the difficulties encountered we never did get a photograph for either of us.
-Despite the warnings about printing the photo yourself it was decided that was the only route for me with the time left.
-Lon took my photograph and then worked with photo editing software to get it the right size and printed at as high a quality as possible.
-At this point time was running seriously short.
-The process for the American passport was a lot simpler so we were not too concerned about Sean’s passport yet.
+Despite the warnings about printing the photo yourself, it was decided that was the only route for me with the time left.
+Lon took my photograph and then worked with the photo editing software to get it the right size and printed at as high a quality as possible.
+At this point, time was running seriously short.
+The process for the American passport was a lot simpler, so we were not too concerned about Sean’s passport yet.

-On November 3rd I received the call I had been dreading.
-I was told I needed to get over to Scotland as soon as possible because Jon-Marc was in really bad shape.
-The soonest I could leave was a week and half so the flights were booked and then attention turned to the passports.
-My passport application had been submitted so I called the British Embassy in DC and they told me the passport would be there any day.
+On November 3rd, I received the call I had been dreading.
+My family told me I needed to get over to Scotland as soon as possible because Jon-Marc was in really bad shape.
+The earliest I could leave was a week and half, so I booked our flights and then attention turned to the passports.
+I had submitted my passport application, so I called the British Embassy in DC, and they told me the passport would be there any day.
 Then we checked to see how we could expedite the process for Sean.
 My wonderful friend, Alecia, told me her parents had driven to DC, only 3 hours away, and been able to get her a passport the same day.
-I called to find out if that was still true and found it was but I had to make an appointment.
+I called to find out if that was still true and found it was, but I had to make an appointment.
 The soonest I could get the appointment was 2pm the following Thursday.
-I booked the appointment and Lon made plans to drive up there with Sean that day.
+I booked the appointment, and Lon made plans to drive up there with Sean that day.
 I didn’t plan to go because I had already missed so much work and needed all the vacation I had left to cover this trip and the one already booked for December.
 [Aside: Did you know the State of Virginia doesn't count a brother as immediate family ... yeah!
 I had to use my vacation for all time taken related to this situation.]

 The best-laid schemes o’ mice an’ men